eugeniaring/ganomaly-MVTec-AD/README.md

 # Pytorch-GAN-MVTec-AD

-The purpose of this repository is to collect Pytorch implementations of different Generative Adversarial Networks presented in research papers.
-These models are applied to a more complex and realistic dataset, called MVTec.
+The purpose of this repository is to collect Pytorch implementations of different Generative Adversarial Networks applied to an industrial dataset, called **MVTec**.
+These deep learning algorithms are most of time applied to well-known and easy datasets, like MNIST and fashion-MNIST datasets, that are very far from realistic data.
+It puts me some efforts to adapt these models on smaller dataset with complex and coloured images.
+Contributions are welcome and if you want to be added as contritor, send me an email to eugenia.anello@gmail.com.

 ## MVTec dataset